1 Timothy 2:12: Socio-cultural

 Concluding that the author of 1 Timothy was addressing a specific situation that was a serious threat to the infant, fragile church, in an article entitled "1 Timothy 2:11–15: Anti-Gnostic Measures against Women" the author writes that the "tragedy is that these verses were extensively used in later tradition to justify contemporary prejudices against women.
 They were supposed to prove from the inspired Scriptures that God subjected women to men and that women are more susceptible to temptation and deception".

 Trombley and Newport agree that the Kroegers rightly indicate that authenteo had meanings connected with sex acts and murder in extra-biblical literature.
 They find it consistent with the historical context of the first letter to Timothy, at the church in Ephesus—home to the goddess Diana's shrine where worship involved ritual sex and sacrifice.

-Social worker Bob Edwards examines this issue from a psychological and sociological perspective.
-His work focuses on the impact of cultural norms on gender schemata, and subsequently the impact of gender schemata on church tradition as well as biblical translation and interpretation.
-Specifically, Edwards highlights the patriarchal norms that are evident in the writings of St. Augustine of Hippo.
-St. Augustine's views on women were consistent with sexist norms found in the culture of Rome in the 4th century.
-Sexism found in Plato's philosophy is also mirrored in Augustine's work.
-The impact of St. Augustine's work—and worldview—on the institutional norms of the church is highlighted by a number of authors.
-These norms, it is argued, shape the lenses through which passages such as 1 Timothy 2:12 are perceived and understood.
-Through psychological processes such as socialization, confirmation bias and belief perseverance, perception may exclude historical, cultural and literary context that contradicts patriarchal norms.

 Lexical

 Catherine Kroeger has been one of the major proponents of egalitarian lexical arguments that the key word in the text, authenteō, does not support the exclusion of women from authoritative teaching positions in the congregation.
-In 1979 Kroeger asserted the meaning of the word was "to engage in fertility practices", but this was not universally accepted by scholars, complementarian or egalitarian.
+In 1979 Kroeger asserted the meaning of the word was 'to engage in fertility practices', but this was not universally accepted by scholars, complementarian or egalitarian.
 "Kroeger and Kroeger have done significant research into the nature and background of ancient Ephesus and have suggested an alternative interpretation to 1 Tim 2:11–15.
 While they have provided significant background data, their suggestion that the phrase 'to have authority' (authentein, authentein) should be rendered 'to represent herself as originator of man' is, to say the least, far-fetched and has gained little support".
 "On the basis of outdated lexicography, uncited and no longer extant classical texts, a discredited background (see my Introduction n.
 25), and the introduction of an ellipsis into a clause which is itself complete, the Kroegers rewrite v.
 12".
 Details of lexical and syntactical studies into the meaning of authente by both egalitarians and complementarians are found further down in this article.